ClemBotProject/ClemBot/ClemBot.Docs/docs/Claims.md

 ## Overview

-By default, ClemBot allows for anyone with Admin permissions in Discord full access to ClemBot's functionality.
+By default, ClemBot allows for anyone with administrator permissions in the guild/server full access to ClemBot's functionality.
-If you want to grant people without server admin permissions access to individual parts of the Bot (a team of moderators for example) you can do that through "Claims".
+If you want to grant users without administrator permissions access to individual parts/features of ClemBot (a team of moderators, for example), you can do that through "Claims."

 :::info
-Server owners and users with administrator roles are automatically granted all claims regardless of what roles they possess.
+Server owners and users with administrator roles are automatically granted all claims, regardless of what roles they possess.
 :::